pypa/pipx/templates/readme.md

 There will still be files in `~/.local/bin` that point to `~/.local/pipsi/venvs`.
 If you reinstall the same packages with `pipx`, the files will be overwritten with valid files that point to the new pipx directory in `~/.local/pipx/venvs`.
 You may also want to remove files in `~/.local/bin`, but be sure the files you delete there were created by pipsi.

 ## How does this compare with `pip-run`?
-[run with this](https://github.com/jaraco/pip-run) is focused on running **arbitrary Python code in ephemeral environments** while pipx is focused on running **Python binaries in ephemeral and non-ephemeral environments**.
+[pip-run](https://github.com/jaraco/pip-run) is focused on running **arbitrary Python code in ephemeral environments** while pipx is focused on running **Python binaries in ephemeral and non-ephemeral environments**.

 For example these two commands both install poetry to an ephemeral environment and invoke poetry with `--help`.
 ```